pitivi/pitivi/docs/Project_history.md

 # Project history

-* [Wikipedia's page] is currently more complete than this page.
+*[Wikipedia's page] is currently more complete than this page.
 The goal here is to explain, eventually, some events and design decisions (without needing to cite everything).
-You can see the overall project activity throughout the years [on Ohloh].*
+You can see the overall project activity throughout the years [on Open Hub].*

 PiTiVi was started in 2004 as an “end of studies” project by Edward Hervey and his classmates at the French computer engineering school